AditiGaure/Real-time-sign-language-Translator-A-Machine-Learning-based-approach/README.md

 test_model_output.py          -> Script to test trained model predictions

-🔹 How to Run
+ ▶️ How to Run

-1. Clone the repository
+1. Clone or download this repository to your local system.

-2. Install required dependencies
+2. Install the required dependencies:
+  - pip install streamlit
+  - pip install opencv-python
+  - pip install tensorflow
+  - pip install numpy
+  - pip install mediapipe

+4. Navigate to the project folder: cd Real-time-sign-language-Translator-A-Machine-Learning-based-approach

-3. Run sign_language_polished_UI.py
+5. Run the application using Streamlit: streamlit run sign_language_polished_UI.py

-4. Allow webcam access
+6. The application will automatically open in your browser.

+7. Click on "Start Camera" and allow webcam access.

+8. Perform hand gestures in front of the camera to see real-time predictions.

+> Make sure your webcam is properly connected and permissions are enabled.

 🔹 Note

 “Due to file size and ownership considerations, the trained model file (.h5) is not included.
 The complete architecture, preprocessing, and inference code are provided.”

-🔹 How to Run

-1. Clone the repository
-2. Install required dependencies
-3. Run sign_language_polished_UI.py
-4. Allow webcam access

 🔹 Author